List of Emmerdale characters introduced in 2012: Vanessa Woodfield

 Vanessa Woodfield, played by Michelle Hardwick, made her first screen appearance on 10 December 2012.
 The character and Hardwick's casting was announced on 25 October 2012.
 Hardwick stated "As a local girl and a fan of the show, Emmerdale is my dream job.
 After only 2 days I am starting to feel at home already and Vanessa is such a fun character I can't wait to see what's in store for her."
-Vanessa is "a wild friend" of Rhona Goskirk's (Zoe Henry) from college.
+Vanessa is "a wild friend" of Rhona Goskirk's (Zoë Henry) from college.
 Vanessa has been described as being "a self-assured party girl" and "a breath of fresh air".
 She is plain-speaking and initially clashed with Rhona's husband, Paddy Kirk (Dominic Brunt) when she arrived at the vets' practice.
 Hardwick announced her pregnancy in 2020 and that she would be taking maternity leave from Emmerdale.
 As a result of the COVID-19 pandemic in the United Kingdom, Vanessa did not get a proper exit storyline and last appeared on 3 June 2020.
-She has since made guest appearances on 12, 27, 29 and 30 October.
+She made guest appearances on 12, 27, 29 and 30 October.
 The character reappeared on a regular basis from 29 December 2021, with Hardwick having returned to work full-time.
+Vanessa left again on 30 November 2022, when Hardwick went on a second maternity leave, returning on 9 February 2024.

 Rhona invites Vanessa to Emmerdale after she fires her locum vet.
 Paddy becomes jealous of Vanessa and Rhona's friendship.
 Vanessa later humiliates him in front of Edna Birch (Shirley Stelfox), when they discuss payment for her dog's treatment.

 In the local pub, Vanessa eyes up Andy Sugden (Kelvin Fletcher) at the bar and suggests that she and Rhona go on a night out.
 When Vanessa goes to Butler's Farm, she walks in on Moira Barton (Natalie J. Robb) and Cain Dingle (Jeff Hordley) kissing.
 She returns the next day and apologizes to Moira.
 They sit down together and tell each other about their pasts.
 Vanessa is distraught when Katie Addyman's (Sammy Winward) horse dies whilst in her care.
 Katie threatens to sue Vanessa but Rhona helps calm the situation down.